Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks: Equilibrium Characterization

-When system parameters (such as high responsiveness $\rho$ or soft resets $\sigma$) cause the peak load of the hypothetical lossless cycle, $\hat{L}^{(0)}$, to exceed the physical path capacity $C_\pi$, the system transitions into a \textbf{lossy dynamic equilibrium}.
-In this regime, the periodic load overshoot triggers the congestion control protocol's multiplicative decrease, where the load on the rank-0 path is sharply scaled by the factor $\gamma$.
-The resulting equilibrium is a stable, periodic pattern forged by the interplay between the expansive force of agent migration and the powerful, contractive force of loss-based window reduction.
-While the exact equilibrium state is complex, we can establish firm analytical bounds for its oscillation.
-The upper bound $\hat{L}^{*+}$, representing the maximum possible load, is reached one $P$-step cycle after the flow was at capacity:

-The lower bound $\hat{L}^{*-}$, representing the minimum flow, is determined by the multiplicative decrease $\gamma$ combined with $P-1$ steps of agent outflow:
+If $\hat{L}^{(0)} \le C_{\pi}$, the system is in a \textit{lossless} equilibrium.
+If $\hat{L}^{(0)} > C_{\pi}$, it transitions to a \textit{lossy} equilibrium, where the periodic load overshoot triggers multiplicative window decreases.
+Both states exhibit exponential convergence, as visualized in Figure~\ref{fig:lossless_convergence}.

-Our analysis reveals two distinct structural patterns for these lossy equilibria, primarily dependent on agent responsiveness.
-For high $\rho$, the loss event is typically absorbed into the existing $P$-step oscillation.
-For low $\rho$, however, the multiplicative decrease can be so significant that it momentarily disrupts the cycle, causing the overloaded rank-0 path to immediately become the least-utilized path (rank $P-1$) in the subsequent time step before the periodic pattern resumes.
-These two patterns are visualized in Figure~\ref{fig:lossy_patterns}.
+Our analysis reveals two distinct structural patterns for lossy equilibria (Figure~\ref{fig:lossy_patterns}).
+For high responsiveness ($\rho$), the loss event is absorbed into the existing $P$-step oscillation.
+For low $\rho$, the multiplicative decrease is severe enough to momentarily disrupt the cycle, causing the overloaded Rank 0 path to immediately drop to Rank $P-1$ before the standard pattern resumes.